andreasimonassi/bigint/BigIntSimple/test_sum_readme.md

 ```

 ## A note about random numbers
-We do not want numbers to be too much "random" so the **each_op** function will reseed the pseudo random generator at each call, so that each implementation is called always with the same set of random numbers, this way the tests will be comparable.
+We do not want numbers to be too much "random" so the **each_op** function will reseed the pseudo random generator at each call, so that each implementation is called always with the same set of random numbers, this way the tests will be reproducible.

 for example the commutative property check function generate pseudo random values that are predictable in this way:
 ```c